Content

 4.

-Engage with arguments for and against the addition of other female voices to the rank of Doctor of the Church.
+Evaluate arguments for and against the addition of other female voices to the rank of Doctor of the Church.

 5.

-Formulate a sustained argument in response to the unit readings on the contribution of women to theology and church life in the contemporary world.
+Formulate a sustained critical argument in response to the unit readings on the contribution of women to theology and church life in the contemporary world.

 Unit sequence